Skip to Content

 Lea Naujokaitis, Reporter

-Lea is a sophomore and a first-year reporter for the Antler Express.
+Lea is a junior and a second-year reporter for the Antler Express.

 Claire Nuismer